Gayle Rankin: Career

 In 2012, Rankin made her acting debut in a season 13 episode of Law & Order: Special Victims Unit.
 In 2017, Rankin began appearing on the series GLOW, as Sheila the She-Wolf.
 It premiered on 23 June 2017 on Netflix.
 The show was renewed for a third season which premiered on 9 August 2019.

 In 2017, Rankin appeared in the film The Meyerowitz Stories, directed by Noah Baumbach.
 The film premiered at the 2017 Cannes Film Festival, and was released by Netflix on 13 October 2017.
-That same year, she appeared in The Greatest Showman opposite Hugh Jackman and Michelle Williams.
+That same year, she appeared in The Greatest Showman as Queen Victoria, supporting Hugh Jackman and Michelle Williams.

 In 2018, Rankin appeared in Irreplaceable You, directed by Stephanie Laing, opposite Gugu Mbatha-Raw and Michiel Huisman.
 It was released by Netflix on 16 February 2018.
 That same year, she appeared in In a Relationship directed by Sam Boyd, which had its world premiere at the Tribeca Film Festival on 20 April 2018, and in Her Smell, directed by Alex Ross Perry, opposite Elisabeth Moss and Agyness Deyn.

 In 2020, she was cast as Emily Dodson, the mother of Charlie Dodson, a 1-year-old child who is mysteriously kidnapped in the series Perry Mason.

 In April 2023, it was announced that Rankin had been cast as Alys Rivers in the second season of House of the Dragon.

 On Broadway, she has starred in the 2014 revival of Cabaret as Fräulein Kost.
 She starred as Sally Bowles in the 2024 revival opposite Eddie Redmayne, earning acclaim and a nomination for the Tony Award for Best Actress in a Musical at the 77th Tony Awards.